gj-goncalvescaldas/Insights-from-Failed-Orders/README.md

 ### Implementation Note

-The focus of this task is on the methodology, data preparation, and analytical approach.
-Final plots are important, but the structure and clarity of the solution are prioritized.
+The entire solution will be developed using **PySpark** within **Databricks**, leveraging its distributed computing capabilities to efficiently manipulate and analyze large-scale data.
+The focus will be on structuring the code logically, ensuring reproducibility, and clearly presenting findings.